brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 *lst*           # ls by date
 *up*            # apt update/upgrade

+## Various notes

+Allowing dmesg for normal users, which should enable virtualbox changeres script to actually run at startup.

+    sudo sysctl -w kernel.dmesg_restrict=0 # and back to 1

 ## If you need to tell me how much I rule

 [https://github.com/brontosaurusrex/stretchbang/issues](https://github.com/brontosaurusrex/stretchbang/issues)